ddbj/www/_metabobank/metadata-e.md

 : A unique identifier from a particular extracted material.

 [Labeled Extract Name](#Labeled_Extract_Name)<a name="Labeled_Extract_Name"></a>
 : A unique identifier from a particular extract chemically labeled by isotopes.
 Optional for non-labeled samples.
+See [FAQ: How to describe samples labeled by isotopes?](/faq/en/isotope-labeling-e.html) for details.

 [Label](#Label)<a name="Label"></a>
 : When samples are chemically labeled by isotopes (chemical isotope labeling), describe isotopes in the Label column and isotope-labeled compounds in Comment[isotope_labeled_compound] column.
+See [FAQ: How to describe samples labeled by isotopes?](/faq/en/isotope-labeling-e.html) for details.

 [Assay Name](#Assay_Name)<a name="Assay_Name"></a>
 : A unique identifier from a particular assay name.
 Technical replicates are represented by rows having same sample names and different assay names with technical replicate comments.